aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icss2properties/content/_index.md

 ---
 ## ICSS2Properties.Content property

-See the content property definition in CSS2.
+This property is used with the :before and :after pseudo-elements to generate content in a document.

 ```csharp
 public string Content { get; set; }